 Travelers who develop symptoms of complicated HFMD (especially involving the nervous system) should seek urgent medical attention.
 No specific treatment exists.

-Observe good respiratory hygiene (cough and sneeze etiquette) and frequent, thorough handwashing with soap and water, especially after using the bathroom, changing diapers, and before preparing or eating food.
+Observe good respiratory-hygiene (cough and sneeze etiquette) and hand-hygiene (frequent, thorough handwashing) measures, especially after using the bathroom, changing diapers, and before preparing or eating food.
 If soap is not available, use an alcohol-based hand cleanser containing at least 60% alcohol.
 Disinfect dirty surfaces and soiled items with bleach.

 Avoid close contact (kissing, hugging, sharing eating utensils or cups) with persons who have HFMD.